 serial tells of two people's experiences of life behind the

-He supported visiting American film star Glenn Langan.
+the General Motors Hour and starred visiting American film star Glenn Langan,

 and son in this drama, which was presented on "The Rola Show."
 His performance

 earned him the Rola Award as actor of the year -- the honor that sent him on his

 Out of This World (Dec.
 15, 1952): Fantasy drama

 about people on other planets who send observation forces to report on Earth's

 activities.
 Frank Bennett starred, with Rod among the supporting cast.

 third episode she is flung into the arms of the son of the house.

 Petrified Forest, The (March 29, 1953): Drama about a